smauel/dotfiles/README.md

 For a full list of bindings that are configured see the `home/.vimrc`

+### Tmux

+Tmux configuration can be found in `home/.tmux.conf`.
+Uses [tpm](https://github.com/tmux-plugins/tpm) for plugin management, and is configured so that keybindings play nicely with tmux panes and vim splits

 ### Colors

-Uses the excellent [Nord](https://www.nordtheme.com/) theme for vim and iTerm.
+Uses the excellent [Nord](https://www.nordtheme.com/) theme for vim, tmux and iTerm.

 For other ports see [here](https://www.nordtheme.com/ports)

 ### Git Author

 Will create a `~/.gitauthor` file in the home directory which exports git author information

 ```bash
 GIT_AUTHOR_NAME="Your Name"